 The greatest welterweight and multiple heavyweight title contender.
 Archie, in his memories of his flight training, mentioned handstand walking.
 Even after his fighting career ended, he started every morning with a walk on his hands around the house (about 70 meters).

 The shocking British boxer.
-He is known not only for his flamboyant exits to the ring but also for his perfect mastery of his body.
-In Brendan Ingle’s gym, one of the main exercises for arm muscles improvement was the so-called crocodile walk.
+He is known for his flamboyant exits to the ring and his perfect mastery of his body.
+In Brendan Ingle’s gym, the so-called crocodile walk was one of the main exercises for arm muscle improvement.
 Nasim got into a standing position on his fists.
 After that, he lowered himself down.

-He stayed in that position and moved back and forth across the gym, moving his limbs alternately.
-A great and difficult exercise.
-Already after 1-2 meters, the arm muscles get tired.
-Hamed did this exercise at the end of the training, moving like this about 40-50 meters.
+He stayed in that position and moved back and forth across the gym, alternating his limbs.
+It is a great and difficult exercise.
+Already, after 1-2 meters, the arm muscles get tired.
+Hamed did this exercise at the end of the training, moving about 40-50 meters.
+Learn more about Naseem Hamed’s boxing style.

 Muscle Ups – Roberto Duran

-Durand regularly did exit on the force.
+Durand regularly exited on the force.
 He could do five or six reps per set.
 No wonder he simply smashed his opponents with huge physical strength.
+Learn more about Roberto Duran’s boxing style.

 Single-Leg Squat – Andre Ward